All posts

 4. .csv file.
 The fallback when neither feed nor OFX works.
 Three or four columns, header row, and a column mapping step you have to redo each time the bank tweaks its export.

 Conspicuously absent: PDF.
 QBO does not import PDF bank statements directly.
-Intuit has a separate "upload receipts" feature that takes PDFs and JPGs, but it's designed for expense receipts — one transaction per file — not statements with hundreds of rows.
+Intuit's separate "Receipts" feature (under Bookkeeping → Transactions → Receipts) takes PDFs and JPGs — but it's designed for expense receipts, one transaction per file, not statements with hundreds of rows.
+Drop a monthly statement into Receipts and QBO will read the top line and ignore the table.
 For the actual monthly close on a current account, you need to convert the PDF into one of the three accepted formats first.

 Why .qbo beats CSV almost every time